Lemmayre History, Family Crest & Coats of Arms

 Early Notables of the Lemmayre family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Lemmayre Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Lemmayre Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lemmayre family to Ireland